 Professional Internships for PhD Students (PIPS)

-A key component of the BBSRC Doctoral Training Partnerships (DTP) programme is the Professional Internships for PhD Students (PIPS) – a three month integrated unpaid placement that aims to provide PhD students with the opportunity to carry out a work experience unrelated to their doctoral research.
-It has been recognized that it is important that PhD students get the opportunity to experience life outside research laboratories.
+A key component of the BBSRC Doctoral Training Partnerships (DTP) programme is the Professional Internships for PhD Students (PIPS) – a three month integrated unpaid placement that aims to provide PhD students with the opportunity to carry out work experience unrelated to their doctoral research.
+It has been recognized that it is important that PhD students get the opportunity to experience working in a professional environment, typically outside research laboratories.
 Such experience is important both to help early career researchers understand the context of their research and to expose them to the range of opportunities in which they can apply their PhD skills and training after they graduate.
-As such, the PIPS project must be clearly unrelated to your PhD project and form no part of your PhD research.
-Examples of reports from PIPS placements undertaken by previous students are available on the DTP website.
-Oral PIPS reports are also presented by selected students at our Annual Symposium.

-This PIPS placement usually takes place between the first and second year of the student’s PhD programme, though the exact time will be agreed between the student and the supervisor(s).
+This PIPS placement usually takes place between the second half of the second year and the third year of the student’s PhD programme, though the exact time will be agreed between the student and the supervisor(s).
 During the placement, the student will continue to receive their monthly stipend and remain enrolled at their respective institution.